 Remember that this report came out in 1982.
 Nutritional research continued and even intensified over the next thirty six years, adding a wealth of new information that has served to strengthen the evidence for the direct relationship between diet and cancer.
 The result is an expanded set of recommendations for eating to defeat cancer.

-The “best available evidence” available now gives us sufficiently compelling scientific documentation to follow the following six dietary goals (4);
+The up-to-date “best available evidence” now gives us sufficiently compelling scientific documentation to follow the following six dietary goals (4);

 (1) limiting or avoiding dairy products to reduce the risk of prostate cancer (5,6,7)